 - Line managers must ensure that all colleagues in their team carry out their responsibilities in managing records and information and are appraised on their performance.

 - Group Directors are ultimately responsible for the retention and effective management of the records which support the functions carried out by their Group.

 - Project Managers must ensure that a complete record of each project is maintained in accordance with records management and project management guidelines.

 - SharePoint Superusers manage access to and appropriate organisation of their team or project SharePoint sites.

 - The Records and Information Management (RIM) Team operates a records and information management programme to comply with relevant legislation and standards, providing clear guidelines and practical procedures for all teams.

-- The Secretary of the Corporation as SIRO (Senior Information Risk Owner) is responsible for Ofcom’s records and information management framework.
+- The Corporation Secretary is responsible for Ofcom’s records and information management framework.